 While every woman needs a purse for travel, ideally, we would prefer not to look (or feel) as though we are lugging around some ugly cumbersome (achy shoulder) carry-all that is housing the entire contents of the top drawer in our kitchen.

 Ireland is about as down to earth as it gets.
-If you are wondering what to pack for Ireland then please; leave the frilly, flouncy and silky items to other parts of Europe and think more understatedly gorgeous.
+If you are wondering what to pack for Ireland then please; leave the frilly, flouncy and silky items to other parts of Europe and think rugged, real and understatedly gorgeous.

 They are the words that describe a woman who is about to visit Ireland.